devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 | 📙  | State | Any data that can change over time [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) |
 | --- | ----- | :--------------------------------------------------------------------------------------------------------------------------------------- |

 A Stateful Widget [[@flutterdevteamStatefulWidgetClass2018]](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) always consists of two parts: An immutable Widget and a mutable State.
-The immutable Widget's responsibility is to hold onto that State, the State itself has the mutable data and builds the actual Widget [[@googlellcHowStatefulWidgets2018]](https://www.youtube.com/watch?v=AqCMFXEmf3w).
+The immutable Widget's responsibility is to hold onto that State, the State itself has the mutable data and builds the actual UI element [[@googlellcHowStatefulWidgets2018]](https://www.youtube.com/watch?v=AqCMFXEmf3w).
 Let's have a look at an example.
 This is a simplified version of the WisdomFeed from Figure 8.
 The _WisdomBloc_ is responsible for generating and cashing wisdoms that are then displayed in the Feed.
 More on that in the chapter [Architecting a Flutter App][architecture].

 ```dart
 ///Immutable Widget